cirrus-geo/cirrus-geo/src/cirrus/docs/components/tasks/batch.rst

 an appropriate-sized instance type for the job, either by doing a best fit across all available instance types, or by selecting the best fit instance type from a user-provided list.
-Additional factors come into play with instance selection such as whether the compute environment is using on-demand or spot instance.
+Additional factors come into play with instance selection such as whether the compute environment is using On-Demand or Spot instance.

 Optimizing task resource requirements to the minimum required is critical.